Dhikom21/Phd-testbed/README.md

-# PhD Testbed: Verification Layer for Autonomous K8s Agents
+# PhD Testbed: Verification Layer

 A research testbed for studying simulation-gated execution as a safety mechanism for unconstrained AI agents acting on Kubernetes clusters.